kiwihosting/kiwi-docs/src/content/docs/guides/General/out-of-memory.md

 ### 2. Navigate to Your Server

 1. From the Kiwi Hosting Panel dashboard, select the Minecraft server you want to configure.
-2. Click on the eye icon of your server to manage it's properties.
+2. Click on the eye icon of your server to manage its properties.

-### 3. Change the plan of your server
+### 3. Change the Plan of Your Server

-1. Go to the "Change Plan" button and select a higher memory/ram plan for your server.
+1. Go to the "Change Plan" button and select a higher memory/RAM plan for your server.

-### 4. Start your server
+### 4. Start Your Server

 1. Open your web browser and go to [gmp.kiwihosting.net](https://gmp.kiwihosting.net).
 2. Log in with your Kiwi Hosting Panel credentials.